wp-plugins/posts-per-cat/readme.txt

 * We changed options names for number of columns, number of posts and excerpts visibility.
 We recommend you to update plugin settings after update.

 == Changelog ==
+= 1.4.0 (2014-09-13) =
+* Fix usage of predefined include/exclude categories in global settings if no include/exclude categories provided in widget or shortcode
+* Add support for cusotm template output with post element macros
+* Add support for non-square thumbnails with WIDTH, WIDTHxHEIGHT or image size name as value
+* Change - Link to category can be applied to Category title and to "More" link for category in same time
+* Change - Remove embedded Redux from plugin and use Redux Framework Plugin for global PPX settings page
+* Change - pack PPC to class

 = 1.3.0 (2014-06-01) =
 * A lot of fixes made during framework change
 * Improved basic block layouts